Steve Gibb: Charity performances

 For many years, Gibb's parents have been international chairpersons of the Love and Hope Committee for the Diabetes Research Institute Foundation based in Miami, Florida.
 Annually, a black tie gala is held to raise funds for research and frequently Barry Gibb performs.
 In 2009, 2012 and 2014, Gibb accompanied his father.
 In 2009, he performed his own composition "Living in the Rain", dedicating this debut performance of the song to his wife Gloria.

-At the 34th Love and Hope Ball, held at the Westin Diplomat Resort & Spa in 2008, Gibb, his siblings and their partners were inducted as the first Young Society Honourees.
+At the 34th Love and Hope Ball, held at the Westin Diplomat Resort & Spa in 2008, Gibb, his siblings and their spouses were inducted as the first Young Society Honourees.